-premises under the assumption that the premises are true.
-In the conflict version of the task, the logical validity of a syllogism is in conflict with the believability of its conclusion (i.e. syllogism is either valid but unbelievable, or invalid but believable).
+Syllogistic reasoning task.
+In syllogisms, participants are presented with two premises and a conclusion and are asked to indicate whether the conclusion follows logically from the premises under the assumption that the premises are true.
+In the conflict version of the task, the logical validity of a syllogism is in conflict with the believability of its conclusion (i.e., syllogism is either valid but unbelievable, or invalid but believable).
 No-conflict items were constructed by switching the minor premise and the conclusion and, in the case of unbelievable items, also changing the minor term of the syllogism (see De Neys et al., 2010).
 This was done to counterbalance problem content across conflict and no-conflict syllogisms.
 Items were based on the materials in De Neys et al. (2010).
-Two neutral items were also included which only dealt with abstract statements (i.e. "All X are Y").
+Two neutral items were also included which only dealt with abstract statements (i.e., "All X are Y").
 Internal consistency for the four conflict items was $\alpha = .80$.

 Base-rate neglect problems.
 Every problem provided two types of information about an imaginary person, a proportion of groups in the sample from which the person was randomly drawn (e.g., 5 engineers and 995 lawyers) and a stereotypical description of the individual, which cued one of the groups.
 Participants were asked to indicate to which of the two groups the imaginary person is more likely to belong.
-Two versions of the task were created by simply changing the base-rates to favor either the group in line with the stereotypical description (no-conflict items) or contrary to the stereotypical information (conflict problems).
-Neutral problems contained a description that did not favor any one of the groups from which the individual was randomly drawn.
+Two versions of the task were created by simply changing the base-rates to favour either the group in line with the stereotypical description (no-conflict items) or contrary to the stereotypical information (conflict problems).
+Neutral problems contained a description that did not favour any one of the groups from which the individual was randomly drawn.
 All items were based on materials used by De Neys and Glumicic (2008).
-The four conflict items showed good reliability ($\alpha =$.82).
+The four conflict items showed good reliability ($\alpha = .82$).

 Conjunction fallacy items.
 Participants were presented with a short stereotypical description of an individual following two statements from which they were supposed to choose the one which was the most likely.
 One statement always presented a single event pertaining to the described individual (e.g., "Jake plays the violin") and the other presented a conjunction of the first event with another feature (e.g., "Jake plays the violin and is jobless").
 As the probability of the conjunctive statement can never exceed that of a single event, the single event option was always scored as correct.
 In no-conflict problems, this option contained the feature which was also representative of the described individual, while in conflict problems the representative feature was part of the conjunctive statement.
-Neutral problems simply assessed whether participants understood that the probability of a subset of Events can never exceed the probability of a superset.
+Neutral problems simply assessed whether participants understood that the probability of a subset of events can never exceed the probability of a superset.
 Items were based on the material of Frey et al. (2018).
 Internal consistency of the four conflict items was $\alpha = .78$.